Kdr0x/ThreadDread/README.md

 :::::Description:::::

 ThreadDread is a program I designed to be able to do memory analysis and deep process injection analysis workflows on a running system.
 It can be used as both a live response and hunting tool.
-As a live response tool, the incident responder may wich to perform the following actions:
+As a live response tool, the incident responder may wish to perform the following actions:

 1. List running processes on the system
 2. List running threads on the system (or from a specific process)